 Fish Mexico on a Sportfishing Charter

-Grab your passport and head out to sea on a sportfishing charter to the Coronado Islands in Mexican waters.
+Grab your passport and head to sea on a sportfishing charter to the Coronado Islands in Mexican waters.
 This fishing area is approximately 20 miles south of Mission Bay and offers anglers some of San Diego’s best fishing opportunities.

 Spring and summer bring yellowtail, barracuda, bonito, bass, and Bluefin tuna.
 The nine-hour fishing trip, hosted by Impulse Sportfishing in Mission Bay, includes lunch.
 Coronado Islands can be paired with offshore fishing or Baja coastal fishing on longer trips.

-Stand Up Paddle Mission Bay
+Stand up Paddle Mission Bay

 Whether you already know how to stand up paddle, or not, Mission Bay offers ideal paddling conditions for all experience levels.
-You can learn SUP from certified instructors at Mission Bay Stand Up Paddle with private, semiprivate, or group lessons.
+You can learn SUP from certified instructors at Mission Bay Stand Up Paddle with private, semi-private, or group lessons.

-Sessions are one to 1.5 hours and teach board stance, paddling techniques, “bailing,” and turning.
+Sessions are 1.5 hours and teach board stance, paddling techniques, “bailing,” and turning.
 You’ll also learn about launching points, paddling calmly and aggressively, and reading riptides and currents.
 They offer SUP rentals and SUP yoga classes to experienced paddlers.

 You can also rent SUP boards at Surfari Surf with a Groupon.